Why are investors so jittery? Stocks look expensive

 The shift to higher rates signals that the Fed's easy-money policies are coming to an end.

 A new chairman of the central bank, Jerome Powell, took over Monday.
-The Fed is expected to raise short term interest rates controlled by the central bank at least three times this year, though that could change if more signs of inflation emerge.
+The Fed is expected to raise short-term interest rates controlled by the central bank at least three times this year, though that could change if more signs of inflation emerge.

 Fed hikes were responsible for three of the past four recessions.